 Now it was up to all of the members of the National Christmas Tree Growers Association present at the meeting to vote on which of the top trees would be deemed grand champion.
 This voting took place over the next 2 days along with other meeting business and at the banquet held on Friday night the grand champion was announced.
 Francis and Margaret couldn’t even eat their dinner that evening because their nerves were getting the best of them.
 Chris, who flew home Wednesday night, was anxiously waiting by the phone to hear the results.
 The phone call was a joyous one because at the end of the banquet Crystal Spring Tree Farm was named the grand champion for 2006.

-The national grand champion is not only awarded with plaques and ribbons but also the honor of supplying The White House, in our nations capitol, with the national Christmas tree.
-Along with this honor, the Botek family will personally present the tree, actually three trees, to the First Lady.
-We will also have the opportunity to tour The White House and possibly meet with the president himself.
+The national grand champion is not only awarded with plaques and ribbons but also the honor of supplying The White House, in our nation’s capital, with the national Christmas tree.
+Along with this honor, the Botek family personally presented the tree – actually three trees – to the First Lady.
+We also had the opportunity to tour The White House.
 There is no greater honor or achievement in our business than the opportunity we have been blessed with.
-For the past 42 years we have always taken great pride in the quality of our trees and we feel truly honored to be given this once in a lifetime opportunity.
+For the past 42 years, we have always taken great pride in the quality of our trees and we feel truly honored to have been given this once in a lifetime opportunity.